jundalisay/spblist/content/en/material/principles/intro/chapter-02b.md

 ---
 heading: "Chapter 2"
-title: "The Upper, Middle, and Lower Sublayers"
+title: "The Sublayers and the Internal Boundary"
 # Theoretical Organization of the 5 Layers
 # date: 2023-11-02
 image: /graphics/super/layers.jpg